EngineersBox/UEFI-Bootloader/README.md

 ## Running Bootloader

-There is a handy script called `./run.sh` you can use to build and run the UEFI Bootloader inside of QEMU, assuming you have done all the previous setup and configuration steps
+There is a handy script called `./run.sh <mount path>` you can use to build and run the UEFI Bootloader inside of QEMU, assuming you have done all the previous setup and configuration steps